me-md/doc-search/README.md

 * locations for states must be provided in Postal Abbrievation format i.e (Colorado = 'co', Florida = 'fl')
 * locations for cities must include state abbrievation i.e (Denver = 'co-denver', Tama = 'fl-tampa')
 * The Providers query param is optional, when using the Providers parameters you must use a valid UID.
+* The lat and lon query parameters are optional, if included they will show the distance to each doctors.
+Doctors will be sorted by closest to furthest away.
 * Provider UIDs can be obtained through the `api/v1/providers` endpoint.

 **Example Request**